Chengila

 The chengila, or cennala, is an Indian gong which helps the traditional singer or dancer keep time.

-Context and Playing Technique
+Context and playing technique

 The chengila is a percussion instrument that maintains a steady beat and provides musical background.
+It is a metal gong that a player strikes to mark the tempo.
+In Kathakali, the chengila and the ilathalam cymbals are used together to bring out the rhythm of the music.

-Cultural Importance
+Cultural importance

-In Kerala, a state in south-west India, the chengila is used in many different traditional art forms including Chemmanakali, Kathakali, and Krishnanattam.
+In Kerala, the chengila is used in many different traditional art forms including Chemmanakali, Kathakali, and Krishnanattam.
+In Kathakali it is part of the percussion ensemble that accompanies the two vocalists, the ponnani and the shinkidi, along with the chenda, maddalam and idakka drums.